code11/verified-library/README.md

         // Optional descriptor_id can be specified so that it can be missing in the URL.
         // Usage: VeLib.core.init("mydomain", "Hstzse-").then(() => { *your code here* })

+		getMyRoles() { retrurn Array[role, role ... ]}
+		// Returns a list of roles based on the token information

         getTemplateData(){ return Promise(Object data) }
         // Useful if some data has already been submitted, you could load this data
         // in your variables for initialization purposes